San Antonio, Texas

 Urgency: Future

-Description: * WHAT...Flooding caused by excessive rainfall is possible.
-Local
+Description: * WHAT...Flooding caused by excessive rainfall continues to be

 * WHERE...A portion of south central Texas, including the following